matchms.similarity.CosineHungarian module

 intensity_power – The power to raise intensity to in the cosine function.
 The default is 1.

-Optional: Provide optimized method to calculate an numpy.array of similarity scores for given reference and query spectrums.
+Optional: Provide optimized method to calculate an np.array of similarity scores for given reference and query spectra.
 If no method is added here, the following naive implementation (i.e. a double for-loop) is used.

 references – List of reference objects